Forney Commercial Hood Cleaning

 Heavy buildup, unknown duct condition, possible access problems

-Ask how the provider handles discoveries that change the original estimate.
+Ask how discoveries that change the original estimate are handled.

 Quote prep